dev4dev/blade-snippets/README.md

-# Blade Template Engine Snippets
+# Blade Snippets for Sublime Text

 `Blade` is a simple, yet powerful templating engine provided with [Laravel] (http://laravel.com).